Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 |“No single [antibiotic] is considered best for treating acute uncomplicated cystitis...
 Choosing an antibiotic depends on [its] effectiveness, risks of adverse effects, resistance rates, and… Additionally, physicians should consider cost, availability, and specific patient factors, such as allergy history.”|

-When it comes down to it, without accurate test results, the choice of any antibiotic is really just an educated guess.
+Without accurate test results, none of these things mean much, and the choice of any antibiotic is really just an educated guess.

 UTI Antibiotics Effectiveness